 The southern end of the plaza is open and looks out onto the Tagus River.
 The other three sides have yellow-colored buildings with arches all along the façade.
 When the square was first built, the commercial ships would unload their goods directly onto this square, as it was considered the “door” to Lisbon.

 On the river bank, near the square, is the Cais de Sodré ferry terminal from which several ferries depart down the Tagus River.

-Located on the north side of Commerce Square is the Rua Augusta Arch that gives way to the boulevard Rua Augusta, the most prominent boulevard in Baixa.
+Located on the north side of Commerce Square is the Rua Augusta Arch which gives way to the boulevard Rua Augusta, the most prominent boulevard in Baixa.

-The equestrian statue of Joseph I of Portugal (1750 – 1777) was designed by Machado de Castro in 1775 in bronze.
-Joseph I was King of the country during the Great earthquake.
+The bronze equestrian statue of Joseph I of Portugal (1750 – 1777) was designed by Machado de Castro in 1775.
+Joseph I was King of Portugal during the Great Earthquake.